All Episodes

 Okay, I'd be glad to.

-If you are alleging that, in fact, Courtney Brown had the real photograph, And the one alleged, said by Dr. Hinot, to be the real, honest photograph, minus Hillbop.
+If you are alleging that, in fact, Courtney Brown had the real photograph and the one alleged said by Dr. Hynat to be the real honest photograph minus Hillbop, if that one's fake, you better come up with some names.

-I do get your point.
+I do get points.

-Both have been genuine.
+Both were then genuine.

-I do, no, I do get your point.
+No, I do get your point.

-They were both genuine, and the evidence that was provided saying that it was fake was actually false.
+They were both genuine and the evidence that was provided saying that it was fake was actually false.

 So what you're saying is both pictures were real?

-For sure, we got confirmation that the companion was not without anything in photo analysis that would say it was altered.
+Both pictures were real probably from our, I mean, for sure the companion, we got confirmation companion was not without anything in photo analysis that would say it was altered.

-I'm not sure about the one that didn't show that, but we're saying that the rationale that was provided, saying that the second photo was a fake, was faulty rationale, as is told in our paper on the page.
+I'm not sure about the one that didn't show that, but we're saying that the rationale that was provided saying that the second photo was a fake was faulty rationale as is told in our paper on the page.

-You can read the paper.
+And you can read the paper.

 It has all the information in it.